FOR IMMEDIATE RELEASE

 The 2017 Commonwealth Awards ceremony continues this tradition on Wednesday, February 15 with a ceremony at the Massachusetts State House at 2pm.
 The event is free and open to the public, and registration opens on January 17.
 Details and registration information will be available online.

-MCC is a state agency committed to building a central place for arts and culture in the everyday lives of communities across the Commonwealth.
+Mass Cultural Council is a state agency committed to building a central place for arts and culture in the everyday lives of communities across the Commonwealth.
 It pursues this mission through a combination of grants, services, and advocacy for cultural organizations, schools, communities, and artists.
-MCC receives an annual appropriation from the state Legislature and funds from the National Endowment for the Arts and other sources.
+Mass Cultural Council receives an annual appropriation from the state Legislature and funds from the National Endowment for the Arts and other sources.